-The underlying assumption of this Court order is that street vendors are an undesirable nuisance and that the only legitimate activity on the roads and pavements is walking or driving.
-The world over, footpaths and streets are locales for a whole range of service providers— vendors, entertainers, cobblers, repairmen, barbers, tailors and others, who earn their living by providing low cost services to citizens at points of convenience.
+- The underlying assumption of this Court order is that street vendors are an undesirable nuisance and that the only legitimate activity on the roads and pavements is walking or driving.
+The world over, footpaths and streets are locales for a whole range of service providers— vendors, entertainers, cobblers, repairmen, barbers, tailors and others, who earn their living by providing low-cost services to citizens at points of convenience.
 Even the nomenclature ‘street vendors’ used to describe them makes it clear that they have a distinct existence and role in the economy.
-In many Asian countries hawker centers are promoted as the grand attraction of their cities.
-Even in First World countries, city centers are open to hawkers and entertainers in order to make these places lively and vibrant.
+In many Asian countries, hawker centres are promoted as the grand attraction of their cities.
+Even in First World countries, city centres are open to hawkers and entertainers in order to make these places lively and vibrant.

 - Since the vendors work on a relatively small profit margin, they are able to sell the same goods at much lower prices.

 - By bringing in low priced nonbranded goods produced by the smallscale industry vendors offer stiff competition to shop owners.

 - Vendors are alleged to create clutter and cause obstructions for pedestrians and motorized vehicles, thus supposedly reducing the business potential of traders.